LoginVSI/nVector/readme.md

 #### **Automatic Invocation:**
 - When a user logs in, the CMD file runs and starts the **client integration** automatically.
 - Alternatively, configure it as a **Windows Task Scheduler job** for more control over execution timing.
+- Test to ensure the script starts manually as the logged in user.
+Configure the script to run with administrator credentials if needed.

 ## 4. get_nVectorMetrics.ps1